On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Graph Bipartization and Bipartite Homomorphisms

-The latter implies $P^pM_H=M_H$ and since $P$ is also a permutation matrix, this contradicts the assumption that $H$ has no automorphism of order~$p$. \end{proof}
+The latter implies that $P^p \cdot M_H$ is equal to $M_H$ because $\varrho$ is of order~$p$.
+Since $P$ is also a permutation matrix, this contradicts the assumption that $H$ has no automorphism of order~$p$. \end{proof}

-We note that by Lemma~\ref{lem:automorphism_bipartisation} and the reduction of Faben and Jerrum~\cite{Faben:15:ParityGraphHoms} the initial parameter graph for our study on $\numBipHomsTo{H}[p]$ can be assumed to be partition-wise order~$p$ reduced even without Observation~\ref{obs:p-wise_reduced_unique}.
-The reason we established Observation~\ref{obs:p-wise_reduced_unique} was not for this reason though.
-We need it for an iterative reduction argument on a $\numBipHomsTo{H}[p]$, where we already after the first reduction might loose the property of being partition-wise order~$p$ reduced.
+We note that by Lemma~\ref{lem:automorphism_bipartisation} and the reduction of Faben and Jerrum~\cite{Faben:15:Parity_Graph_Homs} the initial parameter graph for $\probNumBipHom{H}[p]$ can be assumed to be order~$p$ bip-reduced even without Observation~\ref{obs:p-wise_reduced_unique}.
+Observation~\ref{obs:p-wise_reduced_unique} is specifically needed later for an iterative reduction argument on $\probNumBipHom{H}[p]$, where we might lose the property of having an order~$p$ bip-reduced parameter graph already after the first reduction.

-Further, Lemma~\ref{lem:automorphism_bipartisation} is of particular interest when $p=2$.
-In this case, $H'$ has an involution exchanging the partitions of the graph, however the lemma shows that there is no involution in $\AutId(H')$.
-This enables us to analyse the complexity of $\numHomsTo{H}[2]$, by analysing the complexity of $\numBipHomsTo{H'}[2]$.
-In contrast, the problem $\numHomsTo{H'}[2]$ yields a $0$ answer for every input.
-This would not have been an issue for any $p>2$, however we present a unified framework in our technique rather than distinguishing the two cases.
-To this end we show the following.
+Lemma~\ref{lem:automorphism_bipartisation} is of particular interest when $p$ is $2$.
+In this case, the bip-graph $H'$ given by $H \otimes K_2$ has an involution exchanging the partitions of the graph.
+However, the lemma shows that there is no involution in $\AutBip[H']$.
+This enables us to analyse the complexity of $\probNumHom{H}[2]$ by analysing the complexity of $\probNumBipHom{H'}[2]$.
+In contrast, the problem $\probNumHom{H'}[2]$ yields as output a $0$ for every input.
+This would not have been an issue for any odd prime $p$, but we present a unified framework in our technique rather than distinguishing the two cases.
+To this end, we show the following, where we recall that a bip-graph is also a graph by essentially \enquote{forgetting} the fixed bipartition.